-Hubs in Texas, as well as Mexico, will be wholly-owned by the Company.
-On March 12, 1998, the Company announced that it had recently signed a letter of intent to purchase all of the outstanding stock of Quality Intermodal Corporation ("Quality").
-The Company has offered to pay \$4.1 million in cash and \$6.3 million through the issuance of a three-year note, bearing interest at an annual rate of 5.6%, for all of Quality's stock.
-Quality is an intermodal and truckload brokerage service provider headquartered in Houston and with offices in Dallas, Los Angeles, Chicago, Philadelphia and Atlanta.
+Also on April 1, 1998, the Company acquired all of the stock of Quality Intermodal Corporation ("Quality") for \$4.1 million in cash and \$6.0 million through the issuance of a three-year note, bearing interest at an annual rate of 5.6%.
 Quality had revenue of approximately \$70 million in 1997.
-Although there is no guarantee that the acquisition will occur, the Company hopes to sign a definitive purchase agreement in the near future.
+Quality was an intermodal and truckload brokerage service provider headquartered in Houston with offices in Dallas, Los Angeles, Chicago, Philadelphia and Atlanta.
+During 1998, each of these offices was closed and the business conducted by the Quality offices transitioned to the appropriate Hub office.